 Albert G. Stoll, Jr.

 Al is often invited to speak to other attorneys on a variety of topics.
-He has been asked to share his ideas on personal injury cases and jury trials by the National Institute for Trial Advocacy, Lorman Education, National Business Institute, the San Francisco Trial Lawyers Association, Consumer Attorneys of San Francisco, and the Bar Association of San Francisco.
-His book, Plaintiffs’ Lawyers Guide to Minor Impact Cervical and Lumbar Injury, is a strategic guide used by lawyers throughout America to fight back against the automobile insurance company tactics of deny, delay, and defend.
+He has been asked to share his ideas on litigation by the National Institute for Trial Advocacy, Lorman Education, National Business Institute, the San Francisco Trial Lawyers Association, Consumer Attorneys of San Francisco, and the Bar Association of San Francisco.
+His book, Plaintiffs' Lawyers Guide to Minor Impact Cervical and Lumbar Injury (Thomson West 2008-2009), now in its fourth edition, is a strategic guide used by lawyers throughout America to fight back against the automobile insurance company tactics of deny, delay, and defend.

-Outside of the law, Al is committed to informing people about accident prevention, safety, human resource compliance and enjoys spending time with his family, golfing, exercise, travel, and the outdoors.
+In addition to his legal work, Al is committed to informing people about human resource compliance, accident prevention and safety.
+Outside his practice, he enjoys spending time with his family, golfing, reading, exercise, travel, and the outdoors.

 Admissions